micwadeski/pacman/README.md

 ## Description

 This is a coding exercise assigned through the MIT xPro "Professional Certificate in Coding: Full Stack Development with MERN" course.
-The purpose of this exercise was to simulate an incredibly simplified version of the Pacman arcade game using HTML, CSS, JavaScript, and array manipulation.
+The purpose of this exercise was to simulate an incredibly simplified version of the Pacman arcade game using HTML, CSS, JavaScript, array manipulation and DOM manipulation.

 ## Installation

 Download the index.html file and four .png image files.
 The index.html file can be run in any web browser, while hosted either locally or on a remote web server.
-You can run the index.html in this repo file by visting this URL: https://dcdiaz.github.io/pacman/index.html
+You can run the index.html in this repo file by visting this URL: https://micwadeski.github.io/pacman/

 ## Usage

-The current version of this program allows Pacman to only move right and left, reversing direction when he reaches the window's edge.
-The "dots" he chomps are being dynamically generated, but do not expect the dots to disappear when Pacman chomps them.
-That is still a "To Do" item for the near future.
+The current version....

 ## Support